Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Abstract

 \section{Abstract}

-Let $x_0$ be a self-adjoint random variable and $c_t$ be a free circular Brownian motion, freely independent from $x_0$.
+Let $Z_N$ be a Ginibre ensemble and let $A_N$ be a Hermitian random matrix independent from $Z_N$ such that $A_N$ converges in distribution to a self-adjoint random variable $x_0$ in a $W^*$-probability space $(\A,\tau)$.
+For each $t>0$, the random matrix $A_N+\sqrt{t}Z_N$ converges in $\ast$-distribution to $x_0+c_t$, where $c_t$ is the circular variable of variance $t$, freely independent from $x_0$.
 We use the Hamilton--Jacobi method to compute the Brown measure $\rho_t$ of $x_0+c_t$.
-The Brown measure is absolutely continuous with a density that is \emph{constant along the vertical direction} in the support of $\rho_t$.
-The support of the Brown measure of $x_0+c_t$ is related to the subordination function of the free additive convolution of $x_0+s_t$, where $s_t$ is the free semicircular Brownian motion, freely independent from $x_0$.
+The Brown measure has a density that is \emph{constant along the vertical direction} inside the support.
+The support of the Brown measure of $x_0+c_t$ is related to the subordination function of the free additive convolution of $x_0+s_t$, where $s_t$ is the semicircular variable of variance $t$, freely independent from $x_0$.
 Furthermore, the push-forward of $\rho_t$ by a natural map is the law of $x_0+s_t$.

-Let $u$ be a unitary random variable and $b_t$ is the free multiplicative Brownian motion freely independent from $u$, we compute the Brown measure $\mu_t$ of the free multiplicative Brownian motion $ub_t$, extending the recent work by Driver--Hall--Kemp.
-The measure is absolutely continuous with a density of the special form
+Let $G_N(t)$ be the Brownian motion on the general linear group and let $U_N$ be a unitary random matrix independent from $G_N(t)$ such that $U_N$ converges in distribution to a unitary random variable $u$ in $(\A,\tau)$.
+The random matrix $U_NG_N(t)$ converges in $\ast$-distribution to $ub_t$ where $b_t$ is the free multiplicative Brownian motion, freely independent from $u$.
+We compute the Brown measure $\mu_t$ of $ub_t$, extending the recent work by Driver--Hall--Kemp, which corresponds to the case $u=I$.
+The measure has a density of the special form

 in polar coordinates in its support.
-The support of $\mu_t$ is related to the subordination function of the free multiplicative convolution of $uu_t$ where $u_t$ is the free unitary Brownian motion free independent from $u$.
+The support of $\mu_t$ is related to the subordination function of the free multiplicative convolution of $uu_t$ where $u_t$ is the free unitary Brownian motion, freely independent from $u$.
 The push-forward of $\mu_t$ by a natural map is the law of $uu_t$.

 In the special case that $u$ is Haar unitary, the Brown measure $\mu_t$ follows the \emph{annulus law}.
 The support of the Brown measure of $ub_t$ is an annulus with inner radius $e^{-t/2}$ and outer radius $e^{t/2}$.
-The density in polar coordinates is given by
+In its support, the density in polar coordinates is given by